 Today is Canada Day.
 We went in to Parksville to attend some of the events at their Community Park on the coast.
 We saw some remnants of the parade (which we missed) and heard a number of musical performances, particularly Haley Breedlove and the Tampika Marimba Band.
 We visited the Parksville ocean beach as a break from the music.
 The tide was out and I took a series of beach photos showing just how large the beach was.
 We returned to catch the Tampika Marimba Band.
 They were said to be the combination of two local bands who have been playing together now for a couple of years.
 They kept their complex rythms together remarkably well, playing with no written music.
 A mule deer was lying in the grass at the edge of the yard when we got back to Sandra's.
 It did not step into the woods downhill until I approached with my camera.

 We got off to a late enough start that Sandra actually got up in time to see us off, about 11:30 am.
 We headed up the coast highway and stopped at a rest area where oyster fishing was active.
 Barb saved a colorful oyster shell I found.
-A tour group of asians stopped to use the pit toilets.
 Later, at another oceanside stop further up the coast near Oyster Bay, we could see snow capped mountains on the mainland, and islands.

 We arrived in Campbell River in time to see the results of a log carving contest, and just had enough time to see all the entries (and photograph many) before it started to rain.
 The viking ship was in a separate driftwood category.

 It sprinkled off and on as we headed for Strathcona Provicial Park.
 We stopped to view and photograph Upper Campbell Lake and Buttle Lake and the mountains across the water with the low clouds obscuring the tops of some.